Maui Real Estate Market Report July 2025: Still Waiting on County STR Vote Amidst a Buyer's Market

 Evan Harlow ranks among the best real estate agents on Maui annually and is in the top 1% of Coldwell Banker agents worldwide in production.
 Evan has the expertise, experience, and work ethic to help you achieve your real estate buying and selling goals.
 We promise exceptional service and support from the beginning of the process through closing and beyond.
 See what Evan's clients are saying on Google.

-Previous Maui Market Report - August 2024: Bad Politics and High Interests Rates Make A Cold Summer For the Maui Real Estate Market
+Previous Maui Market Report - August 2024: Bad Politics and High Interest Rates Make A Cold Summer For the Maui Real Estate Market

 Since the announcement of the proposed short term rental condo ban in the apartment districts on Maui on May 2nd, the Maui real estate market has been reeling from the potential impact the ban would have on values.
 In the last three months, a veritable tidal wave of condo inventory has hit the market in the apartment zoned short term rentable complexes amid the uncertainty of the possibility of the ban happening.